geekhub-lab/commit-alarm/README.md

 # commit-alarm
 > You must commit! commit! commit! today.
 >
-> commit-alarm is daily commit alarm pusher
+> commit-alarm is daily commit alarm pusher to remind you to commit/coding every day.

 -